PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 ## Pausing for too long

 Nick Bostrom, one of the first AI alarmists, worries that [at some point we might worry _too much_ about AI risks](https://twitter.com/jachaseyoung/status/1723325057056010680), although that moment is not yet here.
-If concern about AI keeps rising and we get a Pause, it might lead to a situation where the entirety of AI development becomes taboo or illegal.
+If concern about AI keeps rising, and we get a Pause, it might lead to a situation where the entirety of AI development becomes taboo or illegal.
 If that happens, we will never reap the benefits of AI, and in the meantime, we might encounter other existential risks that we could have avoided with the help of AI.

 We can address this risk by clearly stating under what conditions AI development should resume.